JetBoom/zombiesurvival/readme.md

 # Zombie Survival Redemption

-This is an experimental modification of the original Zombie Survival gamemode for Garry's Mod by JetBoom.
+This is an experimental modification of the original Zombie Survival gamemode for Garry's Mod by JetBoom!

 ## About